Everything a Solar EPC Should Know About Smart EV Charging

 How to Manage All These Energy Supplies?

-- Anomaly detection: identifies irregularities across a portfolio of self-consumption charging stations
+- Anomaly detection: Identifies irregularities across a portfolio of self-consumption charging stations

-- Smart Charging: adjusts charging speed based on battery state, solar production, and building load
+- Smart Charging: Adjusts charging speed based on battery state, solar production, and building load

 - Vehicle-to-Grid (V2G): Manages EV battery charging/discharging based on utility signals